AP source: Lindor, Mets agree to $341 million, 10-year deal | Federal News Network

 He was the prized pickup in new owner Steve Cohen’s first offseason, acquired from Cleveland along with right-hander Carlos Carrasco for infielders Amed Rosario, Andrés Giménez and two minor leaguers.
 New York added Lindor knowing he could walk after the 2021 season, but the team said it would try to negotiate a long-term pact.

-Lindor’s deal will be the largest ever for a shortstop, passing Fernando Tatis Jr.’s $340 million, 14-year contract with San Diego signed in February.
-Only Mike Trout’s $426.5 million, 12-year contract with the Los Angeles Angels and Mookie Betts’ $365 million, 12-year deal with the Los Angeles Dodgers are worth more.
+The deal will be the largest ever for a shortstop, passing Fernando Tatis Jr.’s $340 million, 14-year contract with San Diego signed in February.
+Only Mike Trout’s $426.5 million, 12-year deal with the Los Angeles Angels and Mookie Betts’ $365 million, 12-year contract with the Los Angeles Dodgers are worth more.
+Betts’ deal includes $115 million in deferred payments through 2044.

+Lindor’s deal is also by far the largest payout ever from the Mets, surpassing contracts for third baseman David Wright ($138 million), pitchers Jacob deGrom ($137.5 million) and Johan Santana ($137.5 million).

+Cohen tweeted Tuesday that Lindor was a “heckuva player and a great guy” and said he hoped to strike a deal.
+He confirmed the pair had dinner together over the weekend.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner